MikeXL/brain/README.md

 #### Week 2: ML Strategy (2)
 Build first system quickly, then iteration.
 Keep the try-n-err, hurray for progress and also celebrate failure.
 14:55 .. [celebrate failure][utube] at a ted talk.. that is the RIGHT attitude in this amazing and challenging field... ;)

+> if you are applying to your machine learning algorithms to a new application, and if your main goal is to build something that works, as opposed to if your main goal is to invent a new machine learning algorithm which is a different goal, then your main goal is to get something that works really well.
+I'd encourage you to build something quick and dirty.
+Use that to do bias/variance analysis, use that to do error analysis and use the results of those analysis to help you prioritize where to go next.

 ### Course 4: Convolutional Neural Networks
 #### Week 1: Foundations of Convolutional Neural Networks